-ODD (Oppositional Defiance Disorder) by Dyslexia Dublin, © 2013
+ODD (Oppositional Defiance Disorder) by Dyslex © 2013

 What is ODD and how can we begin to understand those with the condition?

 ODD is thought to be a childhood disorder… however, although this starts in childhood it can continue, if unchecked, into adulthood.

 What would be an example of a child presenting with ODD?
 Children would show above levels of anger, stubbornness towards those they consider to be in authority (teachers, parent/carers), compared to that of an average child.

 This is seen as abnormal and in some cases the need to annoy or bother others is sought by those with ODD.

 To get a diagnosis of ODD, a child must show signs for a period greater than six months and must be causing the family considerable distress at home and during other external activities, such as school and social settings, ie. scouts/guides.
 It’s worth noting that sensory issues can cause children to be bothered, as in extremes of noise and also others being tactile.
 It cannot be stressed enough the importance of getting an accurate understanding of the root cause, as this can lead to your child being excluded from these activities.

 It’s also worth noting that this can co-exist with ADD or ADHD… try not to be confused with frustrated defiance or anger, as you may find in those with dyspraxia.
 Also, look at others around who might appear in the eyes of the one demonstrating bad behaviour as being more favoured, as again the attachment theory can come into play if the individual feels someone else is being favoured over them and they’re being neglected, bad behaviour can then ensue as a way of gaining attention.
 Separation anxiety can also cause an adverse reaction and again this must be taken into consideration… has the family had a change of routine recently?